nezvers/nob_raylib/README.md

 # Raylib template with nob.h
-No need for Cmake unless you want to include library that requires it.
+No need for Cmake or make to automate C project build, unless you want to include library that requires them.
+Project build automation is built on top of [nob.h](https://github.com/tsoding/nob.h) library.

-Only requirements are:
+The only requirements are:
 - C compiler (gcc, clang, msvc, mingw, tinyc)
 - `make` or `mingw32-make`
 - `gdb` for debugging